 Need to know

 You can get by in Basel as an English-speaker without too much trouble.
 Most of the younger generation speak at least some English.
 If you know a few words of German, it won’t do you any harm.
-However, don’t be alarmed when you hear Baslers conversing in language totally unrecognisable from any German you learned at school.
+However, don’t be alarmed when you hear Baslers conversing in a language totally unrecognisable from any German you learned at school.
 Swiss German has many different dialects and Baseldytsch (Basel German) is near incomprehensible even to many native Germans.
 In fact, I have known Swiss people from outside Basel tell me that the Basel dialect sounds strange to them!

 A few words that are useful – Swiss German speakers greet each other by the word “Gruezi”.
 This is pronounced something like “gretzy” with a long E and a rolled R. They also use the French “Merci” to say thank you.
-These two words alone will help you to be mistaken for an expat rather than a tourist ?.
+These two words alone will help you to be mistaken for an expat rather than a tourist?

 This article contains many links and resources to help you plan your trip to Basel.
 Some of them are in German but the “Translate page” function on Google Chrome will usually work sufficiently well.
 You can also visit the Basel Tourism site itself.

 If you want to get out and explore beyond the city, there are some beautiful hiking trails around northwest Switzerland, and other cities close by over border in France and Germany.
 Of course, you can also take a one-hour train to Zurich and stay in one of the beautiful hotels at the lake.
 If you rater want to see the beautiful Alps, especially in winter, then we recommend you St. Moritz or Zermatt.

 If you are looking for the best hotel deals in Basel then our deals finder can help you find the perfect Basel hotel for your dates and budget.

 We hope this guide is helpful to you if you are planning a visit and looking for things to do in Basel.
 The city is compact but there are a whole host of Basel activities to enjoy for all ages and budgets.